mdlayher/mdlayher.com/content/blog/linux-vm-sockets-in-go.md

 ## VM sockets API

-Now that we are familiar with some of the basics of VM sockets, let’s dive into the API.
+Now that we are familiar with some of the basics of VM sockets, let's dive into the API.
 As with other socket types on Linux, the BSD sockets API is used when configuring VM sockets.
 It appears that VM sockets can be used in both connection-oriented (like TCP) and connection-less (like UDP) modes, but this post will only cover the connection-oriented variant.

-All pseudo-code in this post will make use of Go’s [`golang.org/x/sys/unix`](https://godoc.org/golang.org/x/sys/unix) package.
+All pseudo-code in this post will make use of Go's [`golang.org/x/sys/unix`](https://godoc.org/golang.org/x/sys/unix) package.

 If you have experience creating TCP sockets using system calls, this process should seem quite familiar.
-First, let’s start up a VM sockets server on the hypervisor.
+First, let's start up a VM sockets server on the hypervisor.

 ```go